jundiya/Portfolio/README.md

 ## Market Research and Recommendation and Visualization Technique for Business Decision Making

 One of subject learning through DQLAB using Python.
+Find the code [here](https://github.com/jundiya/Portfolio/blob/main/BusinessDecisionResearch/Business%20Decision%20Research%20(Modified%20from%20DQLAB).py)